 Will the course be marked?

 Yes.
 This website contains a detailed map that you should checkout before the event.
 Major crossroads will be signed.
-Aid Stations will be located near the Verde River Bridge (22 miles from start, also the 44 mile turnaround) and at the Elk Ridge Ski Area near Williams (54 miles, also the turnaround).
+Aid Stations will be located near the Verde River Bridge (22 miles from start, also the 44 mile turnaround) and at White Horse Lake near Williams (57.5 miles, also the turnaround).
 Aid Stations will be stocked with water and refreshments.
 A SAG vehicle will follow the last rider on the course.